Refreshing The New Zealand Curriculum

 - Te Ahu o te Reo Māori, is a programme that encourages the education workforce to grow their confidence in using te reo and integrating it into the learning of all ākonga and students.
 See Te Ahu o te Reo Māori 2021.

-- Literacy and mathematics, key strategic shifts to strengthen the teaching of literacy and mathematics for ākonga are needed, read more about the draft strategies in development at Literacy and Maths strategy development in 2021.
+- Literacy & Communication and Maths Strategy, key strategic shifts to strengthen the teaching of literacy and mathematics for ākonga are needed, read more about Literacy & Communication and Maths Strategy announced in March 2022.

 - Capability building supports, such as new resources, webinars, training modules and tools, leadership guidance, and sets of teaching and learning materials for teachers to help them design rich and meaningful marau ā-kura and local curriculum for all learners to will be created throughout the refresh to support teaching and learning.